SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 "Seriously?!
 Who is it?"
 Yuuka asks, uneasy.

-"Could it be that escaped Corrections Bureau student that Momoka mentioned?"
+"Could it be that escaped Corrections Bureau student that Momoka girl mentioned?"
 I ask.

 "Precisely.
 She is known by her identity, the 'Fox of Calamity', and by the name of Kosaka Wakamo."

 "Huh?! *That* Fox of Calamity?!"
-Yuuka shouts out indignantly.
+Yuuka shouts out in surprise.

 "Can we get any details about her?"
 Emiya inquires.